openthread/ot-ns/cli/README.md

 If the `restore` option is specified, the node restores its network configuration from persistent storage.

-The (advanced) `exe` option can be used to specify a node executable for the new node; however the `exe` command is better used for this.
+The (advanced) `exe` option can be used to specify a node executable for the new node; either a name only which is then located in the default search paths, or a full abs or rel pathname pointing to the executable to use.
 The options `v11` and `v12` are a quick way to add a legacy Thread v1.1 or v1.2 node.
 This only works if the binaries for these nodes have been built using the build scripts in the `ot-rfsim` submodule.
 See [GUIDE.md](../GUIDE.md) for details on this.